damaki/nrf52-runtimes/README.md

 ## Resources Used

-The light-tasking and embedded runtime profiles use RTC peripheral to implement Ada semantics for time, i.e., delay statements and the package Ada.Real_Time.
+The light-tasking and embedded runtime profiles use an RTC peripheral to implement Ada semantics for time, i.e., delay statements and the package Ada.Real_Time.
 The RTC interrupt runs at the highest priority.
 The RTC runs from the low frequency clock (LFCLK) which runs at 32.768 kHz.
 The LFCLK source is configured via the crate configuration, and may be either the external 32 kHz crystal oscillator (LFXO), the internal 32 kHz oscillator (LFRC), or synthesized from the 16 MHz high-speed clock (HFCLK).

 ## Runtime Configuration